 No!
 One of the most common misconceptions about the R&D Credit is that it is only available to scientists in white lab coats or high-tech companies creating the next major breakthrough.
 In reality, the R&D Credit is available to businesses of all sizes in a wide range of industries, including architecture, engineering, software, manufacturing, food and beverage, construction and many more.

-If your company does any of the following, your business likely qualifies for the R&D Tax Credit:
+If your company has any of the following qualified research expenditures, your business likely qualifies for the R&D Tax Credit:

 Qualified research expenses (QREs) are expenses that a business incurs in conducting qualified research under the R&D Credit.
 QREs include: